JavaScript is required

 Here's the thing about learning as an adult: the challenge isn't your age or your brain's ability to absorb a new language.
 It's decision fatigue.
 By the time you get home from work, you've made about 10,000 decisions already.
 The idea of opening a textbook and deciding what to study feels like climbing a mountain.

-That's why most traditional language learning advice fails busy people.
+That's why most traditional language learning style fails busy people.
 It assumes you have the mental energy to plan lessons, track progress, and stay motivated through willpower alone.
 But willpower is a limited resource, and you've already spent most of it by 7 PM on a Tuesday.

 The other major obstacle is the guilt cycle.
 You set ambitious goals (30 minutes of study every day!), miss a few days because life happens, feel guilty, and then avoid the whole thing because it reminds you of failure.
 I've watched this pattern destroy more language learning attempts than anything else.